 Earplugs come in several different styles including expandable foam, shaped silicone, musician style, custom fitted and even electronic earplugs.
 Each style is designed to filter out a specified amount of sound measured in decibels.
 Overall, they are relatively inexpensive and can be purchased just about anywhere.

 The use of earplugs to block out snoring

-Generally speaking, you best choice in hearing protection is going to be a soft foam plug with a Noise Reduction Rating (NRR) of 30 or greater.
+Generally speaking, your best choice in hearing protection is going to be a soft foam plug with a Noise Reduction Rating (NRR) of 30 or greater.
 There are numerous inexpensive products which meet this requirement.
 Many of them can be purchased online or at your local drug store such as the one pictured above.
-Another option is to have your doctor create a pair that are custom fitted to the shape of your ear canals.
+Another option is to have your doctor create a pair that is custom fitted to the shape of your ear canals.

 When choosing a pair of earplugs, pay close attention to the NRR rating which is the most important factor that should be used to compare one product to another.
-The NRR is simply indicates the number of reduced decibels of sound.
+The NRR is simply indicating the number of reduced decibels of sound.
 The sound rating of snoring is usually between 50 dB for a light snorer and 80 dB for a heavy snorer.
 This is equivalent to the sound of an average conversation all the way up to the sound of a running gasoline powered lawnmower!
 By using a pair of 30 NRR earplugs, you can reduce the sound level of most snoring down to the equivalent of a whisper.

 Disposable vs reusable

-If you are interested a short term, low cost solution to muffle your partners snoring then disposables are perfect.
+If you are interested a short-term, low-cost solution to muffle your partners snoring then disposables are perfect.
 If you want to spend a little bit more up front to save in the long run and don’t mind thoroughly cleaning your earplugs, then a reusable set may be a better choice.